 3. It’s Usually Hot

-I feel that we were conditioned to the heat before we moved here.
-But, this is a different kind of heat and humidity.
+This is a different kind of heat and humidity.
 The heat here usually doesn’t get above the low 90’s but the tropical humidity is tough.
 Being just below the equator also puts you closer to the sun and you can definitely feel it.
 Sometimes the tradewinds blow in which will you get a short cool front.
 This means it might drop to the upper 70’s for a couple days.
 The weather forecast is the same everyday: hot with a chance of scattered showers.
 The thick air also makes evaporative cooling an impossibility.
 Most of the time, this leaves you sweaty on even the shortest trips outside.
 Be prepared to go through multiple shirts in a day until you learn to live with being sweaty.